Step 1. Add the JitPack repository to your build file

 </dependency>

-Setting up the problem, defining additional constraints, modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.
-It is fit for change and extension due to a modular design and a comprehensive set of unit and integration-tests.
-More features ...
+Setting up the problem, defining additional constraints, modifying the algorithms and visualising the discovered solutions is straightforward.
+It is designed for change and extension with a modular architecture and comprehensive test coverage.
+More features...

 The jsprit-project is maintained by GraphHopper.